EntPyle/retask/README.md

 #### A free to do list program built for recurring tasks.
 ![Main Screen](https://user-images.githubusercontent.com/35780156/61605428-0df09880-ac0b-11e9-9baa-df7f34a70b67.PNG)
 ## Installation
-The beta release is the folder titled "Retask Distribution" folder.
+The current executable release is the folder titled "Retask Distribution" folder.
 I have only been able to test on two Windows 10 machines.
 Download the entire folder and launch the app using retask.exe.
 I recommend putting the dist folder out of sight and creating a shortcut for the executable.

 ## Instructions